Fitness Trainer Health Care

 A Guide to Reducing Screen Time and Reconnecting with Life

 In our technology-driven society, smartphones and digital devices have become central to how we communicate, entertain ourselves, and perform work tasks.
 Many individuals now find it hard to envision life without their mobile phones.
+Leveraging innovative coating technologies on display glass significantly reduces eye strain, making the process of reducing screen time much easier on your visual health.
 Yet, research increasingly highlights the negative effects of excessive screen time on mental health, revealing that those who use the Internet heavily may face a greater risk of depression.

 To cultivate a balanced relationship with technology, consider these actionable tips to reduce screen time and initiate a digital detox.